-As one of the four departments that make up the former region of Poitou-Charentes, it is now part of the Nouvelle Aquitaine region.
-Charente may have once gone unnoticed, lost within the Charente Valley until recently.
+As one of the four departments that comprise the former region of Poitou-Charentes, it is now part of the Nouvelle Aquitaine region.
+Charente may have once gone unnoticed, lost within the Charentaise Valley until recently.
 Taking charge, Charente (number 16) now proudly upholds a reputation for its unspoilt countryside with fields of succulent grapes and beautiful villages.
 Traditional French rural life has spread through the department, offering an authentic Charentais lifestyle; your neighbours can be seen in the town squares on market days as a morning of shopping turns into a few glasses of wine and a lazy afternoon.
 Tourism in Charente takes a modern twist; the department is now home to a growing film, graphic design and media industry, not to mention its unofficial title as the French capital of cartoon and comic strips.
 Bande dessinée, as it’s called in France, has become a highly regarded art form with the capital Angoulême renowned as the “Capital of the Image”.

 Angoulême: A Town Steeped in History